A nightmare

 from a deep sleep.)

-How to recognise nightmares
+How to recognize nightmares

 When your baby or toddler has a nightmare, you will know: she will wake